 The Construction Leadership Council (CLC) was created in 2013 to work between industry and government to identify and deliver actions supporting UK construction in building greater efficiency, skills and growth.

-The CLC went further and listed a number of requirements necessary to qualify for the CSCS logo which include:
+The CLC listed a number of requirements necessary for a card scheme to qualify for the CSCS logo, which include:

-The objective of this action is to provide clients, employers and contractors with a consistent means of recognising that an individual has achieved the agreed standard of qualification and skill in the occupation they are working in and to give the industry confidence in that brand.
+The objective of the One Industry Logo action is to provide clients, employers and contractors with a consistent means of recognising that an individual has achieved the agreed standard of qualification and skill in the occupation they are working in and to give the industry confidence in that brand.

 CSCS carried out a review of the scheme against the CLC’s requirements.
-The results of this may be useful to other scheme operators to help them to determine what actions they need to take to ensure their scheme is compliant with the CLC’s stipulations.
+The results of this may be useful to other card scheme operators to determine what actions they need to take to ensure their scheme is compliant with the CLC’s stipulations.

 Whether you are a CSCS cardholder, a card scheme operator or an employer, you are likely to be affected by these changes.
 To find out more visit our CLC Frequently Asked Questions or talk to your employer or training provider.